FULL MOTORCYCLE A2 LICENCE

 To book an intensive A2 course, consider the options, before going to the contact page to book.

-It depends on your experience how many sessions you will need but If you do want to take the A2 test and you have never ridden before you will need all 6 sessions.
-If you have ridden before and feel confident on a geared bike it will be 4 sessions.
-If you already have a valid CBT and very confident on a 125, it will be 3 sessions, so start from the fourth session.
+It depends on your experience how many sessions you will need.
+If you want to take the A Licence test and you have never ridden before you will probably need a CBT followed by a 125 to DAS conversion session.
+If you have ridden before and feel confident on a geared bike it will be 4 or 5 sessions.
+If you already have a valid CBT and very confident on a 125, it will be 3 or 4 sessions.

 Two successful A2 test pupils proudly displaying their test certificates.